 I have a weakness for reading several books simultaneously and wandering into bookstores and compiling lists of what I would like to read.
 Naturally, my room seems more like a book closet than an actual resting-place.
 I prefer thoughtful film to thoughtless explosions, but I do harbor a weakness for historical films, fantasy epics, and reall cool sci-fi.
 And, as you may gather, I have been a huge Natalie Merchant fan for over a decade.
 Live music is one of the most wonderful things in the world.
 I prefer physical activity taking me someplace (jogging, hiking, cross-country skiing, and rafting) to vicarious risk-taking (really high cliff climbing and bat guano collecting in foreboding caverns).

 I teach history and psychology.
-My daughter is seventeen-years old and graduates high school this year.
-She is informed of the details of my emotional life.
+My daughter attends college and is informed of the details of my emotional life.
 I value her perspective and insight.

 A good friend referred to me as an "odd duck" in the best sense of the word.
 But whether I am the wrong duck for someone or the right swan really depends on the other person.

 WHAT DO I WANT?

 I would like someone who fan follow through with emotional commitments.
 Please be someone who can stick to emotional commitments or negotiate them with some pragmatism.

 I need a woman who comprehends my language of love.
 Since the sexes are hard-wired to receive romance in different ways, it is essential to establish an emotional vocabulary before allowing words to run with the wind.
 For me this means that love is choice.
 It is not a choice akin to that nice squirt of dopamine released by the purchase of your new i-pod or yet another prospective date, but a choice that is an act of will.
 As an act of will it imposes moral obligations, ethical standards, and a commitment to communication and mutual respect.
 I find that anything vaguely romantic without that choosing to be bereft of feeling, artificial, and a cultural construction.